-The association has three membership categories
+The association has six membership categories

-- a) Individual Members: Members of the WLA or one of the following continental lottery associations (EL, CIBELAE, NASPL, APLA, ALA) that conduct sports betting - b) Collective Members: Associations whose members are lottery organisations authorized by the jurisdiction in which they operate. - c) Associate Members: Organisations or authorities interested in safeguarding the integrity of sports.
-Associated members have no voting rights.
+- a) Full Individual Members: Members of the WLA or one of the following continental lottery associations (EL, CIBELAE, NASPL, APLA, ALA) that conduct sports betting - b) Collective Members: Associations whose members are lottery organisations authorized by the jurisdiction in which they operate. - c) Associate Members: Organisations or authorities interested in safeguarding the integrity of sports.
+Associated members have no voting rights. - d) Regulating Members: Lotteries, members of WLA or EL/NASPL/ALA/APLA/CIBELAE, acting as a sports betting regulator within their territory.
+Regulating Members have one vote. - e) Affiliate Members: Affiliate membership is open to all sports betting operators licensed by a regulating GLMS member, as per article 3.5.
+Affiliate members have no voting rights. - f) Provisional/Conditional Members: All lottery organisations that are in compliance with Article 3.2 (c) of these Statutes and are in the process of complying with Article 3.2(a) and/or Article 3.2(b) of these Statutes (becoming an individual member).
+Provisional/Conditional members have no voting rights.

-3.2 Individual members
+3.2 Full Individual members